How Much Is Your Pain and Suffering Worth?

 Why You Need an Experienced Personal Injury Attorney

-Obviously, the same injury can result in hugely different pain and suffering values depending on which damages calculation method is used.
-It goes without saying that your attorney will use the method that produces the highest result while the insurance company will use the method that produces the lowest result.
+The same injury can result in hugely different pain and suffering values depending on which damages calculation method is used.
+Your attorney will use the method that produces the highest result while the insurance company will use the method that produces the lowest result.
 Keeping in mind that any type of calculation represents only an estimate; your attorney and the insurance company will then attempt to negotiate a pain and suffering amount somewhere in the middle.

 This is where the experience and skills of your attorney come into play.
 The better negotiator he or she is, the greater the likelihood that the insurance company will offer a reasonable settlement.
 Then, you may not have to go to court at all.
 However, he or she needs to have a firm idea of your case’s value.
 Both in terms of pain and suffering and overall damages you suffered.
 Then, they can help you enter into negotiations with the insurance company.
 They must have a good idea of what amounts juries in your area have awarded in cases like yours.
 Remember, while your attorney must advise you of all settlement offers the insurance company makes, he or she should also advise you of whether you should accept an offer or proceed to trial and why.